Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Related Work

-Data leverage concepts are heavily informed by work from HCI and STS that focuses on the notions of technology use and "non-use", and the spectrum of tech use in between.
+The data leverage concept is also informed by work from HCI and STS on technology ``use'', ``non-use'', and the spectrum of behaviors in between.

-\citeauthor{selwyn2003apart} and \citeauthor{wyatt2003non} called attention to the need to understand those who do not use new technologies~\cite{selwyn2003apart,wyatt2003non}.
-Selwyn, in particular, documents that some people engage in an ideological refusal to use certain technology "despite being able to do so in practice." \cite{selwyn2003apart} Further calls to study non-use in HCI have been amplified in the years since \cite{satchell_beyond_2009, baumer2014refusing}, ultimately arguing that non-use as a concept is highly relevant to HCI and STS \cite{satchell_beyond_2009}.
+Work from \citeauthor{selwyn2003apart} and \citeauthor{wyatt2003non} called attention to the need to understand people who do not use new technologies~\cite{selwyn2003apart,wyatt2003non}.
+Most relevant to data leverage, \citeauthor{selwyn2003apart} documented that people engage in ideological refusal to use certain technology ``despite being able to do so in practice''.
+Further calls to study non-use in HCI and STS have been amplified in the years since \cite{satchell_beyond_2009, baumer2014refusing}.

 Use and non-use exist on a spectrum \cite{wyatt2003non,baumer2019all}.
+People face many social and technical decisions in terms of when they will use, and stop using, a particular technology, and these decisions lead to many different forms of use and non-use \cite{brubaker2016departing, schoenebeck_giving_2014, baumer2013limiting}.
+Recently, \citeauthor{saxena2020methods} reviewed the methods for creating typologies to describe the many forms of use and non-use \cite{saxena2020methods}.

-Different forms of use and non-use depends on a person's decision to engage with a technology and the social and technical decisions that take place if and when a user decides to depart \cite{brubaker2016departing, schoenebeck_giving_2014, baumer2013limiting}.
-Critically, many factors can influence non-use, such as exclusion \cite{wyatt2003non}, social capital \cite{lampe_users_2013}, socioeconomic factors \cite{baumer2018socioeconomic,baumer2019all}, and so anyone seeking to use data leverage to broadly empower the public must contend with these factors.
+Many factors motivate non-use, such as exclusion \cite{wyatt2003non}, social capital \cite{lampe_users_2013}, and socioeconomic factors \cite{baumer2018socioeconomic,baumer2019all}.
+Anyone seeking to use data leverage to empower the public must contend with these factors.
 Attempts to support data leverage could exclude or disproportionately benefit certain groups following existing patterns in how technology excludes and benefits these groups.